23

 kubectl auth can-i list pods --as krishna -n kube-system # -> no (other ns)

-End-to-end example: amy reads pods in one namespace only
+End-to-end example: an on-call engineer reads pods and logs in one namespace

-A namespaced Role + RoleBinding lets amy work in dev but nowhere else.
+A namespaced Role + RoleBinding lets on-call engineer amy read pods and their logs in dev (to debug the app) but gives her nothing in prod.

 End-to-end flow